-BOARDMAN, Ohio – A funeral Mass will be held Saturday May 30, 2009, at 10 a.m. at St. Luke Catholic Church for Dr. Beverly A. Copper-Butler, formerly of Toledo, who made her transition from earth to heaven on Tuesday, May 26, 2009, after a lengthy and courageous battle with ALS.
+BOARDMAN, Ohio – A funeral Mass will be held Saturday May 30, 2009, at 10 a.m. at St. Luke Catholic Church for Dr. Beverly A. Copper-Butler, formerly of Toledo, Ohio who made her transition from earth on Tuesday, May 26, 2009, after a lengthy and courageous battle with ALS.

 Bev spent many years supporting and guiding practice teachers.
 She was very instrumental in developing the HOSTS program, which proved to be very beneficial to the students throughout the entire city.
 She also was an input liaison for many book companies when they designed new editions of their social studies textbooks.

-Before coming to this area, Bev was a member of St. Patrick’s of Heather Downs, Toledo, and was also an active member of St. Luke Catholic Church in Boardman.
+Before coming to this area, Bev was a member of St. Patrick’s of Heather Downs, Toledo, and was also an active member of St. Luke Catholic Church in Boardman, Ohio.

 She was preceded in death by her father, Isaac J. Copper.

-Calling hours will be held today, May 29, 2009, from 6 to 8 p.m. at the Higgins-Reardon Funeral Home, Boardman-Canfield Chapel and Saturday from 9 to 10 a.m. at St. Luke Catholic Church.
+Calling hours will be held today, May 29, 2009, from 6 to 8 p.m. at the Higgins-Reardon Funeral Home, Boardman-Canfield, Ohio Chapel and Saturday from 9 to 10 a.m. at St. Luke Catholic Church.